-Lionel J. Gunter is the chairman for the board of directors.
-The board of directors facilitates its exercise of independent supervision over management by ensuring that a majority of the members of the board of directors are independent within the meaning prescribed by Canadian securities regulations.
-Such regulations consider a director to be independent if, among other things, the director does not have a relationship with the Company that could be reasonably expected to interfere with the exercise of their independent judgment in their capacity as director.
-At present, the board of directors is composed of six directors, being Messrs.
-Phelps, Gunter, Clancy, Golla, Brewster and Alexander, of which Messrs.
-Clancy, Golla, Brewster and Alexander are considered to be independent.
-Messrs.
-Phelps and Gunter are not considered to be independent as they are executive officers and members of management of the Company.
+Lionel J. Gunter is the chairman of the Board.
+The Board facilitates its exercise of independent supervision over management by ensuring that a majority of the members of the Board are independent within the meaning of NI 52-110.
+Under NI 51-110, a director is considered to be independent if, among other things, the director does not have a relationship with the Company which could, in the view of the Board, be reasonably expected to interfere with the exercise of such director's independent judgment in his or her capacity as director.
+At present, the Board is composed of five directors, being Messrs.
+Phelps, Gunter, Clancy, Golla and Alexander, of which Messrs.
+Clancy, Golla, Gunter and Alexander are considered to be independent as he is an Executive Officer and member of the management of the Company.

-The board of directors is responsible for approving long-term strategic plans, annual operating plans, budgets, material contracts and business transactions, strategic planning, acquisitions, and financings.
+The Board is responsible for approving long-term strategic plans, annual operating plans, budgets, material contracts and business transactions, strategic planning, acquisitions, and financings.